Chart Color Schemes

 Roleystone is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Roleystone's dwelling structure, as per the latest Census, was 98.2% houses and 1.8% other dwellings (semi-detached, apartments, 'other' dwellings), contrasting with Perth metro's 90.0% houses and 10.0% other dwellings.
-Home ownership in Roleystone stood at 38.6%, with mortgaged properties at 55.0% and rented ones at 6.5%.
-The median monthly mortgage repayment was $2,058, higher than Perth metro's average of $1,750.
-Median weekly rent in Roleystone was $350, compared to Perth metro's $305.
-Nationally, Roleystone's mortgage repayments exceeded the Australian average of $1,863, while rents were lower than the national figure of $375.
+Roleystone's dwelling structures, as per the latest Census, consisted of 98.2% houses and 1.8% other dwellings (semi-detached, apartments, 'other' dwellings).
+This contrasts with Perth metro's figures of 90.0% houses and 10.0% other dwellings.
+Home ownership in Roleystone stood at 38.6%, with mortgaged dwellings at 55.0% and rented ones at 6.5%.
+The median monthly mortgage repayment was $2,058, exceeding Perth metro's average of $1,750.
+The median weekly rent in Roleystone was $350, compared to Perth metro's $305.
+Nationally, Roleystone's mortgage repayments were higher than the Australian average of $1,863, while rents were lower than the national figure of $375.

 Frequently Asked Questions - Housing